 Sometimes elected officials might act like animals, but many thought these actual four-legged creatures would make great leaders.

 Morris for Mayor of Xalapa

 Mexican voters frustrated with rats in politics turned to another option in 2013: a black-and-white feline named Morris.
-Nominated for mayor of Xalapa by two students as a joke, the cat attracted nearly 150,000 likes on Facebook and more than 7,500 votes on election day.
+Nominated for mayor of Xalapa by two students as a joke, the cat attracted nearly 150,000 likes on Facebook and more than 7,500 votes on Election Day.
 Although Morris wasn’t allowed on the ballot, his owners argued the cat would make a perfect politician: he sleeps and does nothing all day.
-Check out these adorable photos of animals that can sleep just about anywhere.

 Stubbs for Mayor of Talkeetna